Paul Milgrom: FCC spectrum auction, 1993

 The U.S. Federal Communications Commission (FCC) has responsibility for allocating licenses for the use of electromagnetic spectrum to television broadcasters, mobile wireless services providers, satellite service providers, and others.
 Prior to 1993, the FCC's authorization from the U.S. Congress only allowed it to allocate licenses through an administrative process referred to as "comparative hearings" or by holding a lottery.
 Comparative hearings were extremely time-consuming and costly, and there were concerns about the ability of such a process to identify the 'best' owners for licenses.
 Lotteries were fast, but clearly a random allocation of licenses left much to be desired in terms of efficiency.
 Neither of these methods offered any ability for the FCC to capture some of the value of the spectrum licenses for the U.S. taxpayers.

 Then in 1993, Congress authorized the FCC to hold auctions to allocate spectrum licenses.
 Auctions offered great potential in terms of obtaining an efficient allocation of licenses and also capturing some of the value of the licenses to be returned to the U.S. taxpayers.
 However, the FCC was directed to hold the auction within a year, and at that time no suitable auction design existed, either in theory or in practice.

-It was Milgrom, together with other economists including Robert Wilson, Preston McAfee, and John McMillan, who played a key role in designing the simultaneous multiple round auction that was adopted and implemented by the FCC.
+Milgrom, together with Robert Wilson, Preston McAfee, and John McMillan, played a role in designing the simultaneous multiple round auction that was adopted and implemented by the FCC.
 Milgrom's auction theory research provided foundations that guided economists' thinking on auction design and ultimately the FCC's auction design choices.

 The FCC needed an auction design suited to the sale of multiple licenses with potentially highly interdependent values.
 The FCC's goals included economic efficiency and revenue (although the legislation suggests an emphasis on efficiency over revenue) as well as operational simplicity and reasonable speed.

 According to FCC economist Evan Kwerel, who was given the task of developing the FCCís auction design, Milgrom's proposals, analysis, and research were hugely influential in the auction design.
 Milgrom and Wilson proposed a simultaneous ascending bid auction with discrete bidding rounds, which "promised to provide much of the operational simplicity of sealed-bid auctions with the economic efficiency of an ascending auction."
 Milgrom argued successfully for a simultaneous closing rule, as opposed to a market-by-market closing rule advocated by others because the latter might foreclose efficient backup strategies.

 Describing the Milgrom-Wilson auction design, Kwerel states: